 This type of thinking is no longer relevant.
 Since the agricultural revolution we can create wealth, by cultivating crops, by specialising arts and crafts and by trading these products.
 When Elon Musk created PayPal, he did not take wealth away from others, but he created ways to pay efficiently for online services.
 He is entitled to get a big piece of the pie that he created.

 Unfortunately, these beliefs are still omnipresent, and gaining momentum.
-An example is modern feminism; that believes that high position jobs are a limited in number and should be equally divided between genders.
-Fact of the matter is that high position jobs are the result of any individual’s willingness to work long hours and compete for dominance.
+An example is the belief that high position jobs are a limited in number and should be equally divided between genders, races, sexual orientation etc. Fact of the matter is that high position jobs are the result of any individual’s willingness to work long hours and compete for dominance.

 So, instead of thinking “how can I get my share?” or “how can I claim my right?”, start thinking: “how can I create value?” or “how can I assume responsibility?”.
-These questions will inevitably lead to creating a sense of ownership of your feelings, your worth and purpose in life.
+These questions will inevitably lead to creating a sense of ownership of our feelings, our worth and purpose in life.

 Seeking your life’s purpose is not only needed to establish your self-worth and confidence, but it is also a cure against short term set-backs and immediate obstacles.
 Think of life as an ocean, think of your life’s purpose as a lighthouse in the distance and think of your core values as the stars that you navigate on.
 Now see yourself as the captain that has his eyes set on the lighthouse, rather than the waves that are incoming left and right.